Breast cysts

 What to expect from your doctor

-Be prepared to answer questions that your doctor may ask, such as:
+Be prepared to answer questions about your condition, such as:

 - When did you first notice the breast cyst or lump?

-- Have you noticed a change in the size of the breast cyst or lump?
+- Have there been any changes in the size of the breast cyst or lump?

-- What symptoms have you experienced, and how long have you had them?
+- What symptoms do you have, and how long have you had them?

-- Do your symptoms occur in one or both breasts?
+- Do your symptoms happen in one breast or both breasts?

 - Do you have breast pain?
-If so, how severe is it?
+If so, how bad is it?

-- Do you have nipple discharge?
-If so, does it occur in one or both breasts?
+- Do you have nipple discharge in one or both breasts?

-- How does your menstrual cycle affect the breast cyst or lump?
+- How do your periods affect the breast cyst or lump?

 - When was your last mammogram?

-- Do you have a family history of breast cysts or lumps?
+- Does anyone in your family have a history of breast cysts or lumps?